williambarshop/milkyway_compose/README.md

 ```

 We will also need to make sure that the Windows docker host is set to run Windows containers, and not Linux, as is the default.
 To do this, please run the following command to switch from Linux to Windows (or vice versa).
+In case of failure, please right click on the Docker icon in the bottom-right systray and click "Switch to Windows Containers".
+If your installation says "Switch to Linux Containers"-- don't click it-- you're already set up to run Windows Containers.
 ```
 & $Env:ProgramFiles\Docker\Docker\DockerCli.exe -SwitchDaemon
 ```